lew94/my-empolyee-bonus/README.md

 Once employee is found :

  - User will be prompted to enter the hours that employee worked
- - data will be validated for int or float values
+ - data will be validated for int and will not accept letters or Float values
  - User will be prompted to end the number of tickets the employee solved
- - Date is check and again validated
+ - Data is check and again validated

 Once all details are inputted to the system the calculation will take over
 - The hours work will be times by €12.30 and the value stored and printed